What is a lookalike audience?

-A lookalike audience is a group of prospects who share the same characteristics as your best customers.
-Platforms analyze traits from your existing accounts (firmographics, behaviors, demographics) and find new prospects who match those patterns.
+A lookalike audience is a group of net-new prospects who share the same characteristics as your best customers, identified algorithmically from a seed list of existing accounts.
+Platforms analyze firmographic, behavioral, and demographic signals from your existing accounts and return new prospects who match those patterns.

-Lookalike modeling starts with your seed audience: a curated list of customers with common traits (location, job title, buyer behavior).
+Lookalike audience building starts with your seed audience: a curated list of customers with common traits (location, job title, buyer behavior).
 The platform's algorithm identifies patterns across that data, then finds new prospects who match those patterns.

 Take these steps to find and create your lookalike audience: